The Australian National Maritime Museum Foundation is the philanthropic arm of the Australian National Maritime Museum.

 We help the museum to achieve its priorities, especially around building and preserving the National Maritime Collection, telling stories about our migration history, furthering our understanding through maritime archaeology and highlighting the importance of Indigenous connections to our seas, rivers and waterways.

-The Foundation is overseen by a board of directors, chaired since 2016 by Mr John Mullen.
+The Foundation is overseen by a board of directors, chaired by Mr Daniel Janes.
 Donations to the Foundation are tax deductible.

 Kevin’s international career has focused on developing the digital landscape of cultural institutions for more than 20 years, covering museum management, exhibition curation, program development, maritime heritage and digital cultural content.